 1 – Plan Ahead with Your Child

 As parents, we know it can be easier planning your Walt Disney World vacation without getting input from the kids!
-We believe however one of the best ways to help a special needs child feel comfortable with a Disney vacation is to let them experience the planning part.
+We believe, however, one of the best ways to help a special needs child feel comfortable with a Disney vacation is to let them experience the planning part.
 Talk about favorite characters, restaurants, attractions, entertainment – the whole works!
 Let their thoughts be heard!
 Plus, this gives them an opportunity to process what is about to happen as they get ready for the experience.

 2 – Start a Countdown

-On the other hand, planning with your child will likely make them extremely excited of course!
+On the other hand, planning with your child will likely make them extremely excited, of course!
 We’d highly recommend starting a countdown of some form.
 Create a fun, Disney inspired board that allows them to mark off each day.
 We’d recommend setting milestones in your countdown with small celebrations such as a Disney movie night.
 You know your child best, so be sure to gauge how early you inform them of the magical fun ahead!

 3 – Know Which Attractions Will Work

-With over 160 attractions between Disney World’s four theme parks, it’s extremely important to review which rides work best for your child.
+With over 160 attractions between Disney World’s four theme parks, it’s essential to review which rides work best for your child.
 The best way to do this is to read Disney’s handicap and height restrictions as well as any other warnings they have posted for an attraction.
-Watching YouTube videos of the attractions is another great way to know what to expect.
-How does your child do the in dark?
+Watching YouTube videos of the attractions is another excellent way to know what to expect.
+How does your child do the in the dark?
 Are they scared of loud noises?
 Do they struggle with sensory issues?
 Does strobe lighting affect them?
 Answering these questions in advance and putting together a list of best possible attractions will be key for enjoying your day.

 4 – Get the Disability Access Service (DAS) Card

-Disney understands not every child or adult is able to stand in lengthy lines.
+Disney understands not every child or adult can stand in lengthy lines.
 The DAS Card will allow you to go up to the Cast Member at the attraction entrance and ask for a return time.
 Much like using a FastPass, you will receive a return time and be allowed to enter the attraction via the FastPass queue.
 So, let’s say the line for Slinky Dog Dash is 2 hours.
 Instead of standing in line for 2 hours, the Cast Member will add the “FastPass” so you can return in two hours and ride with little to no wait.
-To receive DAS, stop by Guest Services in front of any of the parks and they will assist you.
+To receive DAS, stop by Guest Services in front of any of the parks, and they will assist you.
 You can use this service in addition to the standard FastPass system, so go ahead and take full advantage of both to make the experience easier on you and your child.

 5 – Use Rider-Switch